 The Roman Empire was essentially an equal opportunity Empire where Black African people mingled and competed for success along with everyone else.

-In the process people of African origin rose to the greatest heights possible within the Roman Empire because the darker colour of their skin did not determine how far they could go in the Roman Empire.
+In the process Black people from Africa rose to the greatest heights possible within the Roman Empire because the darker colour of their skin did not determine how far they could go in the Roman Empire.